vcita/event-bus-nestjs/README.md

 }
 ```

-### Dead Letter Queues
+### Error Queues

-After all retries are exhausted, messages are sent to dead letter queues for manual inspection.
+After all retries are exhausted, messages are sent to error queues for manual inspection.

 ## Testing